alex-ou/meltjs.com/source/guide/index.md

 First we need to decide the data structure and the default values for the application and put it into the model.

-The model is very simple in this case, it includes a count field, which should be set to 0 by default.
+The model is very simple in this case, it only includes a count field, which should be set to 0 by default.
 So the initial code should be:
 ```html
 <div id="app1">
 </div>